amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

 3. Follow the instructions to register as a developer.

-After we have registered you as a developer, you can [register your Selling Partner API application](#registering-your-selling-partner-api-application).
+After we have registered you as a developer, you can [Create and configuring IAM policies and entities](#Creating-and-configuring-IAM-policies-and-entities).
 To view your developer information, see [Viewing your developer information](#viewing-your-developer-information).

-# Registering your Selling Partner API application
+# Creating and configuring IAM policies and entities

 The following steps explain how to create and configure IAM policies and entities with the end goal of creating an IAM role that you provide when you register your application.
 In this workflow you create an IAM user (with an [AWS STS](https://docs.aws.amazon.com/STS/latest/APIReference/welcome.html) policy attached) that assumes an IAM role that has permissions to call Selling Partner API.